grimy86/CSharp25/Programming_Foundations/CSharp/Novice/Conversion_Parsing.md

 # Type conversion and parsing
 Conversion is the process of going from one data type to another.
 This can be done in a couple of different ways:
 - `Casting`: convert compatible types (e.g., `int → double`).
+- `as` conversion: `safe type conversion` between compatible reference types or nullable value types.
+It `attempts to cast` an object to a specified type and returns `null if the conversion fails, instead of throwing an exception like a direct cast ((Type)obj)` would.
-- `Conversion` methods: hanging between more diverse types, including incompatible types (e.g., `string → int`).
+- Conversion `methods`: hanging between more diverse types, including incompatible types (e.g., `string → int`).
 - `Parsing`: exclusively for converting strings into numeric types (`string → int, double, etc.`).

 ### Casting compatible types